 Dr Chris Jones

-My interest in research began during my undergraduate medical studies, throughout which I balanced clinical training with extensive laboratory training, which included internships at the Universities of Birmingham and Manchester, Harvard University and MRC Harwell in Oxford.
-I graduated from the University of Birmingham in 2013 with a First Class Honours intercalated BMedSc in Cell & Molecular Pathology and MBChB with Honours.
-I additionally secured both the Sir Arthur Thomson Prize for ranking as the highest-achieving intercalating student in my cohort, and The Vice Chancellor’s Prize, the most prestigious award bestowed to an undergraduate by my alma mater.
+My interest in research was sparked early in my undergraduate medical studies, throughout which I balanced clinical training with extensive laboratory training; including through internships at the Universities of Birmingham and Manchester, Harvard University and MRC Harwell in Oxford.
+I subsequently graduated from the University of Birmingham in 2013 with a First Class Honours intercalated BMedSc in Cell & Molecular Pathology and MBChB with Honours.
+I additionally secured both the Sir Arthur Thomson Prize for ranking as the highest-achieving intercalating student and The Vice Chancellor’s Prize, which is the most prestigious award bestowed to an undergraduate by my alma mater.

 Cellular biology of oesophageal adenocarcinoma

 I undertake research in to the biology of oesophageal cancer within Professor John Ladbury’s laboratory at the University of Leeds and Professor Andy Sharrock’s laboratory at the University of Manchester.
 I utilise biophysical and molecular approaches to analyse the role that cellular stressors play in the development and progression of oesophageal adenocarcinoma.
-My current work is funded by a Wellcome Trust Clinical Research Fellowship but was previously supported by Cancer Research UK, Pathological Society and NC3Rs.
+My work has been funded by Wellcome Trust, Cancer Research UK, Pathological Society and NC3Rs.